UDICatNCHU/udic-nlp-API/README.md

 ### Prerequisities

-1. OS£ºUbuntu / OSX would be nice
+1. OSï¼šUbuntu / OSX would be nice
-2. environment£ºneed python3 `sudo apt-get update; sudo apt-get install; python3 python3-dev`
+2. environmentï¼šneed python3 `sudo apt-get update; sudo apt-get install; python3 python3-dev`

 ### Installing

-There are two choice£º
+There are two choiceï¼š

-* Install By Git£º
+* Install By Gitï¼š
-  1. ÏÂİd (Download this project)£º`git clone https://github.com/UDICatNCHU/KCM_web_api.git`
+  1. ä¸‹è¼‰ (Download this project)ï¼š`git clone https://github.com/UDICatNCHU/KCM_web_api.git`
-  2. Ê¹ÓÃÌ“”M­h¾³ (Use virtualenv is recommended)£º
+  2. ä½¿ç”¨è™›æ“¬ç’°å¢ƒ (Use virtualenv is recommended)ï¼š
-    1. ½¨Á¢Ì“”M­h¾³£¬È¡Ãû½Ğ×÷venv£º`virtualenv venv`
+    1. å»ºç«‹è™›æ“¬ç’°å¢ƒï¼Œå–åå«ä½œvenvï¼š`virtualenv venv`
-    2. †¢„Ó·½·¨ (How to activate virtualenv)
+    2. å•Ÿå‹•æ–¹æ³• (How to activate virtualenv)
-      1. for Linux£º`. venv/bin/activate`
+      1. for Linuxï¼š`. venv/bin/activate`
-      2. for Windows£º`venv\Scripts\activate`
+      2. for Windowsï¼š`venv\Scripts\activate`
-  3. °²Ñb (Install)£º`make install`
+  3. å®‰è£ (Install)ï¼š`make install`
-* Install By Docker£º
+* Install By Dockerï¼š
-  1. ´ËÖ¸Áî±ØíšÔÚÓĞDockerfileµÄÄ¿ä›ÏÂˆÌĞĞ (You can only run this command in directory which has Dockerfile)£º`sudo docker build -t kcm .`
+  1. æ­¤æŒ‡ä»¤å¿…é ˆåœ¨æœ‰Dockerfileçš„ç›®éŒ„ä¸‹åŸ·è¡Œ (You can only run this command in directory which has Dockerfile)ï¼š`sudo docker build -t kcm .`

 ## Running & Testing

 ## Run

-Still has two choice to Run£¬ it depends on which installed method you used£º
+Still has two choice to Runï¼Œ it depends on which installed method you usedï¼š

-* By Git£º
+* By Gitï¼š
-  1. ÏÈ½¨Á¢KCM model, langááÃæÕˆ½ÓÄãÒª½¨Á¢µÄÕZÑÔÄ£ĞÍ (You need to build KCM model first, you can pass `cht` or `eng` to lang parameter)£º`cd KCM; nohup make init lang={cht¡¢eng} &`
+  1. å…ˆå»ºç«‹KCM model, langå¾Œé¢è«‹æ¥ä½ è¦å»ºç«‹çš„èªè¨€æ¨¡å‹ (You need to build KCM model first, you can pass `cht` or `eng` to lang parameter)ï¼š`cd KCM; nohup make init lang={chtã€eng} &`
-  2. †¢„ÓdjangoËÅ·şÆ÷(Open django Server)£º`./manage.py runserver`
+  2. å•Ÿå‹•djangoä¼ºæœå™¨(Open django Server)ï¼š`./manage.py runserver`
-  3. é_†¢gÓ[Æ÷£¬™z²éÒ»ÏÂAPIÊÇ·ñÕı³£®a³öjsonÙYÁÏ(Open your browser and test whether it works or not.)
+  3. é–‹å•Ÿç€è¦½å™¨ï¼Œæª¢æŸ¥ä¸€ä¸‹APIæ˜¯å¦æ­£å¸¸ç”¢å‡ºjsonè³‡æ–™(Open your browser and test whether it works or not.)
-* By Docker£º
+* By Dockerï¼š
-  1. ÔÚ±³¾°ˆÌĞĞcontainerKÇÒÅchostµÄport´òÍ¨ ()£º`sudo docker run -d -P --name={container name} kcm`
+  1. åœ¨èƒŒæ™¯åŸ·è¡Œcontainerä¸¦ä¸”èˆ‡hostçš„portæ‰“é€š ()ï¼š`sudo docker run -d -P --name={container name} kcm`
-  2. ßMÈëdocker container½¨Á¢KCM model(Enter docker container for building KCM model)£º`sudo docker exec -it {container name} bash`
+  2. é€²å…¥docker containerå»ºç«‹KCM model(Enter docker container for building KCM model)ï¼š`sudo docker exec -it {container name} bash`
-  3. ½¨Á¢KCM model, langááÃæÕˆ½ÓÄãÒª½¨Á¢µÄÕZÑÔÄ£ĞÍ (You need to build KCM model first, you can pass `cht` or `eng` to lang parameter)£º`cd KCM; nohup make init lang={cht¡¢eng} &`
+  3. å»ºç«‹KCM model, langå¾Œé¢è«‹æ¥ä½ è¦å»ºç«‹çš„èªè¨€æ¨¡å‹ (You need to build KCM model first, you can pass `cht` or `eng` to lang parameter)ï¼š`cd KCM; nohup make init lang={chtã€eng} &`
-  4. ÍË³öcontainerÖ®áá£¬é_†¢gÓ[Æ÷£¬™z²éÒ»ÏÂAPIÊÇ·ñÕı³£®a³öjsonÙYÁÏ(Leave container and test whether it works or not.)
+  4. é€€å‡ºcontainerä¹‹å¾Œï¼Œé–‹å•Ÿç€è¦½å™¨ï¼Œæª¢æŸ¥ä¸€ä¸‹APIæ˜¯å¦æ­£å¸¸ç”¢å‡ºjsonè³‡æ–™(Leave container and test whether it works or not.)

 ### Break down into end to end tests

 ### And coding style tests

-Ä¿Ç°›]ÓĞcoding style tests...
+ç›®å‰æ²’æœ‰coding style tests...
 There's no coding style tests yet.

 ## Deployment

-Ä¿Ç°Ö»ÊÇÒ»°ãµÄ **django** ³ÌÊ½£¬Ê¹ÓÃgunicorn»òÕßuwsgiÑÊğ¼´¿É
+ç›®å‰åªæ˜¯ä¸€èˆ¬çš„ **django** ç¨‹å¼ï¼Œä½¿ç”¨gunicornæˆ–è€…uwsgiä½ˆç½²å³å¯
 It's just a normal django project, use gunicorn or uwsgi can deploy.

 ## Built With